cancersysbio/HTAN-FAP/bulk_analyses/figures/supplementary/README.md

 * simulated clonal mutation mafs needed for clonal/subclonal classifier (in this repo at `data/clonal_count_estimation/simulated_clonal_WGS.csv` and `data/clonal_count_estimation/simulated_clonal_WES.csv`)

 Generates:
-* all plots for Fig. ST1-5 in Supplementary Text 1
+* all plots for Fig. SN1* in Supplementary Note 1

 `SI_Text_2.ipynb`

-Plots and saves all panels needed for figures in Supplementary Text 2.
+Plots and saves all panels needed for figures in Supplementary Note 2.

 Requires:
 * filtered HTAN WGS and WES mafs (found in Zenodo dataset as `HTAN_WGS_filtered_ppVAFs.maf` and `HTAN_WES_filtered_ppVAFs.maf`)